idleberg/node-makensis-cli/README.md

-  -p, --pause                    pauses after execution -o, --output-charset <string>  ACP|OEM|CP#|UTF8[SIG]|UTF16<LE|BE>[BOM] -P, --ppo                      preprocess to stdout/file -S, --safe-ppo                 preprocess to stdout/file -v, --verbose <n>              verbosity where n is 4=all,3=no script,2=no info,1=no warnings,0=none -w, --wine                     use Wine to run makenis -x, --strict                   treat warnings as errors
+  -p, --pause                    pauses after execution -o, --output-charset <string>  ACP|OEM|CP#|UTF8[SIG]|UTF16<LE|BE>[BOM] -P, --ppo                      preprocess to stdout/file -S, --safe-ppo                 safely preprocess to stdout/file -v, --verbose <n>              verbosity where n is 4=all,3=no script,2=no info,1=no warnings,0=none -w, --wine                     use Wine to run makenis -x, --strict                   treat warnings as errors